hashintel/hash/apps/hashdotai/blog/036_basic-computational-economics.md

 ### Iterated Prisoner's Dilemma Simulation

 Our simulation initializes agents in a grid.
-At each time step, each agent will play against its immediate neighbours using a strategy. **Press the running man play button in the simulation below to see it in action.**
+At each time step, each agent will play against its immediate neighbours using a strategy.

-<iframe src="https://core.hash.ai/embed.html?project=%40hash%2Fprisoners-dilemma&amp;ref=stable" width="1000" height="600" frameborder="0" scrolling="auto"></iframe>
+Open the [Prisoner's Dilemma simulation](https://hash.ai/@hash/prisoners-dilemma) to see this action.

 At each time step, agents decide whether to cooperate or defect with their neighbors.